-Strengthening and clarifying the role of the Independent Person

-Current role Proposed role No role specification Clarified role specification Fixed-term appointment, renewable once No requirements for term Required only to be consulted by the authority on an allegation subject to a formal investigation Best practice also includes being consulted on allegations the MO is minded to dismiss, and on whether to undertake a formal investigation No formal powers Must agree with the finding of a breach and that suspension is proportionate for a councillor to be suspended No disclosure requirements The view of the IP is recorded in any formal decision notice or minutes No legal protection Legal indemnity provided by local authority Standards committees also led training workshops and the redrafting of the
+Strengthening and clarifying the role of the Independent Person Current role Proposed role No role specification Clarified role specification No requirements for term Fixed-term appointment, renewable once Required only to be consulted by the authority on an allegation subject to a formal investigation Best practice also includes being consulted on allegations the MO is minded to dismiss, and on whether to undertake a formal investigation No formal powers Must agree with the finding of a breach and that suspension is proportionate for a councillor to be suspended No disclosure requirements The view of the IP is recorded in any formal decision notice or minutes No legal protection Legal indemnity provided by local authority Standards committees Under the Localism Act 2011, local authorities are not required to have standards committees to adjudicate also led training workshops and the redrafting of the code of conduct.
+Each of these, in their own way, harness the knowledge and observations of the on breaches and decide upon sanctions, but a large number of authorities in England choose to do so.
+Local authorities should maintain a standards committee.
+A standards committee can play a role in deciding on allegations and sanctions, or in monitoring standards issues in the local authority and reporting back to full council, or a combination of these.
+We have come across a range of different ways in which standards committees operate as part of our review.
+Leeds City Council produce a valuable annual report to council from the standards committee.
+Cornwall Council include representatives from town and parish councils and a town clerk, in addition to independent members and members of the principal authority.
+The Independent Persons who observe the standards committee to elevate issues or significant trends to the notice of the council.